 Action 3.1.4: The LCVA will Investigatinginvestigate various funding mechanisms to support agricultural land protection and management programs through mechanisms including, but not limited to, improvement districts, development impact fees, grants, and legislative appropriations.

-Action 3.1.5: Supporting public land access, including to federally managed and state managed land, for grazing, as it is a community tradition and directly tied to sustaining economically viable agricultural enterprises in the planning area.
+Action 3.1.5: LCVA will support public land access, including to federally managed and state managed land, for grazing, as it is a community tradition and directly tied to sustaining economically viable agricultural enterprises in the planning area.

 Action 3.1.6: Supporting incentive based zoning thatCounty Planning staff and LCVA will encourages property owners to create permanent agricultural conservation easements via the County’s Transfer of Development Rights program